 OCD and Compulsive Behaviour (Compulsions)

 We can't stop doing it.
-We may know that it is wrong or stupid – but we cannot help it, we have to
+We may know that it is wrong, silly or even hurting us but we can't help it, something

 Compulsive behaviour lies outside our rational thought processes.
 It is beyond our control for it is driven by something far

 Compulsions are often related to obsessions in which possible threats that exist for everyone become exaggerated.

 A switch left on may cause a fire, as could an iron or oven, a door left open may result in burglary and attack, unseen

 Taking action against the threat eases our anxiety to some extent.
 For example, contamination fears (over ourselves or